 Limited worktrade positions are available for those who would not be able to attend the class otherwise.
 The worktrade costs $90 and involves 6 hours of work the Friday before the class.
 You are welcome to volunteer with the worktrade participants if you would like the experience or have free time.
 Please only apply for one of the worktrade slots if it is really needed, as they fill quick and then we are forced to turn people away.

-We also offer scholarships for people of color.
+We also offer diversity scholarships for people of color, which lowers the price of the course to $50.
 Please contact us if you are interested in applying for a scholarship.

 Floor space in the neighborhood is available for Friday and Saturday for $5/night.

 Meals with non-dairy vegetarian options will be provided for lunch on both Saturday and Sunday, attendees will be reponsible for their breakfast and dinner.